mongosnow/mongosnow/README.md

 # ![talkspritefinalanimateESXPORTEMPT](https://github.com/user-attachments/assets/a95f5277-ce2f-433e-991e-4c0d49018823) Hello!
 I'm _Mongo_

-I make games with **Gamemaker**!

-Until late 2022, I used to just be an artist, but I got into GML so that I could finally stop being that person who "wants to make a game someday."
-It's been really fun to learn, and I have stuck with it ever since.
+I'm a gamedev who uses Gamemaker!
+My main focus used to be [art](https://mongosnow-gallery.carrd.co/), but in late 2022, I decided to get into GML because I was fed up with saying, "I want to make games _someday_."
+Now, I can say that "_I make games_" instead.
+It's been really fun to learn, and I want to keep learning _more_.

 All of my game project repos are private, but I'll occasionally make small stuff I've made like asset packs or little prototypes public.